dominicbauers/wallpapers/README.md

 # wallpapers
-wallpapers used in my bootstrap script
+used for my bootstrap scrips, gives a wallpapers directory + adds a wallpaper